nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `add n/<RESTAURANT NAME> ra/RATING p/PRICE re/REVIEW a/ADDRESS [c/CATEGORY]... [s/SCHOOL]...`

 Note:
-- A FoodDiary entry can have any number of categories or schools.
-- Price range: $0 - 999
 - Names can only be alphanumeric characters.
 We justify that the sole use of alphanumeric characters suffices – users will still be able to know which restaurant the entry is referring to despite not using non-alphanumeric characters, such as apostrophe(') etc.
+- Raing should be an integer between 0 and 5.
+- Price range: $0 - 999.
 - Address will not be checked if it is a valid location, this is left for the user to input any address they deem as legitimate.
 - Multiple entries can exist with the same name but different locations, and vice versa.
+- A FoodDiary entry can have any number of categories or schools.

 Parameters: